NiGuangOwO/Triggernometry/readme.md

 This document is a summary for my edited parts.
+All edited parts should be compatible to the previous version.

 Check the main repo for Triggernometry documentations: https://github.com/paissaheavyindustries/Triggernometry

 # What's New
 ## Overview
 1. Mathparser: multiple bug fixes about parsing expressions
 2. Arguments: more precise argument splitting; escaping placeholders in arguments; etc.
-3. Indices: negative indices for backward counting; slice argument to represent a series of indices
+3. Indices: negative indices for backward counting; slices expression as an argument to represent a series of indices.
 4. Autofill: more precise and comprehensive autofill list.
 5. Dictionary: added related expressions, methods, actions, and XML serilization.
 (Variable state viewer and editor were not added yet)
 6. Functions: added more functions, methods, and expressions for strings, lists, and tables.
 7. Entities: introduced a lookup expression for jobids, names in different languages, and abbreviations; added several FFXIV-parsed entity properties.
 8. Build variables: several methods and actions which provides flexible ways to build or rebuild list / table variables in one step.
 9. Sorting: allowed customized multiple-key sorting of lists and tables.
+10. ActionViewer: move to top/bottom, move multiple actions, more detailed descriptions, description bg/text color.
-10. Other changes
+11. Other changes

 ## MathParser
 ### Fixed the MathParser bugs about parsing minus signs: